wp-plugins/bepro-listings/readme.txt

 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations

 = KEY FEATURES =
 Our BePro Software Team is constantly developing new features for this plugin.
-The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with the Information like ($Cost, @Contact, &deg;Lat/Lon).
-The following features are included with this plugin:
+The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with diverse content.
+The following features are included with the plugin:

 	1. Buddypress - (New for 1.2.0) Allow your users to manage their submissions from their profile.
 	2. Custom posts - Listings are separate to your other posts in the admin and front end.
 	3. Listing Categories - (Custom Taxonomies) 4 different directory style layouts including optional images
-	4. Listings - Two templates come with the base plugin and they can be extended.
+	4. Listings - List by Category NEW! (e.g. "featured only").
+Two templates come with the base plugin and they can be extended.
 	5. Google Maps api v3.5 - Great for showing listings via a map with no need for API keys.
 	6. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
 	7. Validations - User Form Submissions are validated using jQuery.